 What Your Brand’s Core Purpose Is and Isn’t

 Your core purpose — your “Why” — is the fundamental reason your company exists.

 It’s not about the specific product or service you offer and it’s also not directly about making money.
 That’s not to say your current offering or financial goals aren’t important, but those things will change and evolve over time.

 Offerings are just routes you take along the journey of your business.
 There isn’t one singular route that’s guaranteed to work.
-You’re likely to take many routes during your company’s lifespan.
+You’re likely to take many routes during your band’s lifespan.

 And the twists and turns of each individual route are unpredictable and can change daily.

 Likewise, earning money will provide fuel for whichever route you’re on, but it’s not a destination.
 As your goals change and routes shift, you may need more fuel — or less.
 It’s a given that you’ll need fuel no matter your route, but your purpose shouldn’t be simply getting to the next gas station.

 Your core purpose is designed to remain constant throughout all of those shifting routes and goals.
 It’s what keeps you and anyone else you’re working with on the same page and focused.